Bordetella pertussis: Transmission, infection, and virulence

+Transmission and infection

 B. pertussis is a highly contagious infection of the respiratory tract.
+Whooping Cough is estimated to have a basic reproduction number ($R_0$) of 12–17, making the bacteria a highly contagious pathogen.
 However, for B. pertussis to persist in a population the bacterium needs an uninterrupted chain of transmission as there are no animal reservoirs and the bacteria do not survive in the environment.
 B. pertussis primarily spreads through respiratory droplets, requiring direct contact between individuals due to its short survival time outside the body.

+Virulence Factors

+Colonization

+Virulence factors of B. pertussis aid the microbe in its infection of the host.
 A component of the cell wall, filamentous hemagglutinin (FHA), was found to be the main factor in animal models for fastening to host cells.
-In human cases, the fimbriae and lipopolysaccharides of B. pertussis have also been postulated to act as adhesins along with FHA, attaching to ciliated epithelial cells in the respiratory tract.

-Virulence factors of B. pertussis aid the microbe in its infection of the host.
-These include fimbriae that bind to specific integrin antigens that are abundant in the respiratory tract, this has been found to facilitate tracheal occupation in mice.
+In human cases, the fimbriae and lipopolysaccharides of B. pertussis have also been postulated to act as adhesins along with FHA, attaching to ciliated epithelial cells in the respiratory tract.These include fimbriae that bind to specific integrin antigens that are abundant in the respiratory tract, which has been found to facilitate tracheal occupation in mice.
 The presence of host antibodies against the fimbriae is seen as a valuable factor in limiting the spread of infection and protection against initial infection.

+Toxins

 B. pertussis also produces a toxin referred to as PT or Pertussis Toxin.
 This toxin inhibits G protein signaling pathways within a host cell, effectively limiting their response to stimuli in the environment, leading to a diminished immune response to bacterial infection.
 PT has also been linked to leukocytosis, prevalent in cases of those with low immunity, and can lead to severe infection and mortality in infants.
+It was noted that between 1991 and 2008, there were 258 deaths for infants 8 months old and younger.
+Pertussis Toxin has also been used in acellular pertussis vaccines in its detoxified state.

 Adenylate cyclase toxin is another enzyme produced by B. pertussis that allows it to avoid being killed by macrophages via nitric oxide by impeding the activity of immune cells.

-It was noted that between 1991 and 2008, there were 258 deaths for infants 8 months old and younger.